practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 $
 ```

-> **Warning**
+> [!IMPORTANT]
-Now be careful: you need another sbt project to continue, here just named _password_encryption_perf_stats_.
+> Now be careful: you need another sbt project to continue, here just named _password_encryption_perf_stats_.
 You cannot use the same sbt project as with the GraalVM!

 So, after changing back to the OpenJDK Runtime Environment (see _.bashrc_ file from above) I run the _assembly_ command of the sbt in the _password_encryption_perf_stats_ project: